+Millie, held by her dad Angel, was the youngest patient to have gene therapy for SMA at CHOP.
 Until three years ago, when Children’s Hospital of Philadelphia (CHOP) neurologists John Brandsema, MD, and Elizabeth Kichula, MD, PhD, had to tell parents their child had spinal muscular atrophy (SMA), “it was one of the worst diagnoses we had to make because at that time there was nothing for these children,” Kichula says.

 In SMA, motor neurons, the cells that signal muscles to move, are missing an essential protein and die.
 Without the signal, muscles waste away.
 In the past, children with type 1 SMA never sat independently and eventually lost the ability to breathe or swallow on their own.
 They rarely survived past their second birthday.
 Those with type 2 regressed as infants and toddlers, losing skills when they should be gaining them.
 They would never walk, would need help eating, dressing and with other routine activities of living, and would need mechanical assistance to breathe.
 While it’s a rare disease, with about 1 in every 10,000 babies born with SMA, it is the leading genetic cause of death in infants.

 “It was a progressive, irreversible disease,” Brandsema says.
 “Heartbreaking.”

 “Now when we see a child with SMA, we’re kind of glad because we know we can do something,” Kichula says.